mahdi-tn/site-web-symfony-project/readme.md

-suspended from 12/4/2024 for later date.

-can be considered as a problem: "where do i store large files(images)".
+# what should be put in .gitignore:

-# .env
+.env
-# .env.test
+.env.test

-were removed from .gitignore (nothing important to hide)
+(were removed from .gitignore (nothing important to hide))